Job Openings at New York Folklore

 Ph.D. in Folklore and Folklife, University of Pennsylvania

 B.A.
 Music and American Studies, Wesleyan University

-Ellen has worked at NYF for over 18 years.
-As the CEO of NYF, her responsibilities include grant writing, serving as managing editor of “Voices: The Journal of New York Folklore,” working with the NYF Board of Directors, working with the NYSCA Folk Arts Program, and serving as spokesperson for the organization.
+Ellen has worked at New York Folklore for over twenty years.
+As the CEO of New York Folklore, her responsibilities include grant writing, serving as managing editor of “Voices: The Journal of New York Folklore,” working with the New York Folklore Board of Directors, communicating with funders and potential donors and funders, and serving as spokesperson for the organization.
 She enjoys the variety of activities each day in her job and the people that she works with.